 Ratchet up your earnings with Preferred Rewards

-If you’re a Bank of America customer with a savings accounts, it’s possible to get a 25 to 75 percent boost on your earnings with the Bank of America Premium Rewards Card and Cash Back cards – up to 3.5 points per dollar on travel and dining purchases and up to 2.62 points per dollar on regular purchases.
+If you’re a Bank of America customer with a savings accounts, it’s possible to get a 25 to 75 percent boost on your earnings with the Bank of America Premium Rewards Card – up to 3.5 points per dollar on travel and dining purchases and up to 2.62 points per dollar on regular purchases.
 For Preferred Rewards members in the highest tier, this can amount to hundreds of more dollars in cash back each year with both cards combined.

 The chart below highlights how much you need to have on deposit to qualify for each tier:

 While neither card lets you earn points that transfer to airline or hotel partners, they both offer a variety of ways to redeem your rewards.
 Both cards let you cash in rewards for statement credits or deposits into a Bank of America checking or savings account.
 You can also deposit rewards to a Merrill account, including 529 accounts that help you save for college.
 Keep in mind that redemptions into Merrill investment and 529 accounts start at $25.

 The Bank of America Premium Rewards card offers a few more ways to redeem your points, including gift cards or purchases through the Bank of America Travel Center.

 Save money on interest for 15 billing cycles

 With the Bank of America Cash Rewards card, you can also score a 0 percent APR on purchases and balance transfers made within 60 days of account opening, followed by a variable APR of 15.49 to 25.49 percent.
 Having 15 billing cycles without interest makes it easy to pay down a large purchase without forking over an arm and a leg in interest payments.